riteshporiya/DevOps-Docker-Configs/README.md

 - **nats**: Docker Compose files and configurations for NATS setup.
 - **postgresql**: Docker Compose files and configurations for PostgreSQL setup.
 - **redis**: Docker Compose files and configurations for Redis setup.
+- **elasticSearch**: Docker Compose files and configurations for ElasticSearch setup.

 ## Getting Started 🏁